hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> # With atomic_percent from before
     >>> weight_percent = hs.material.atomic_to_weight(atomic_percent)

-The zeta-factor method needs both the beam_current (in nA) and the acquisition time (referred to as real_time in seconds) in order to provide an accurate quantification.
-Both of the these parameters can be assigned to the metadata of the spectrum using :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification`:
+The zeta-factor method needs both the beam_current (in nA) and the acquisition or dwell time (referred to as real_time in seconds) in order to provide an accurate quantification.
+Both of the these parameters can be assigned to the metadata of the spectrum using:

 ..code-block:: python